DaisyShi19/Archipelagic_indicator_dashboard/Indicator_Dashboard/Descriptions/Rainfall_description.md

 there has been weakly significant decline of 2.95^{-4} mm day<sup>-1</sup> yr<sup>-1</sup> in rainfall.
 Over the time series, rainfall has declined by 0.013 mm day<sup>-1</sup>.
 The monthly anomaly has declined by 0.019 mm day<sup>-1</sup>.
-Average rainfall was below average in the Main Hawaiian Islands domain.
+Average rainfall was near average in the Main Hawaiian Islands domain.

 **Indicator Data**